 Philip adds some valuable insights to this ongoing embodied revolution.
 He explores our sensory capacity, noting the inadequacy of the Western model of five senses and proposes that our primary sense is our ability to sense wholeness; this is what he calls holosapience.
 Wholeness is not something we need to strive to achieve; it’s not a destination.
 Paradoxically perhaps, wholeness is both unknowable and fundamental to our being.
 We cannot objectivity know wholeness, but we can feel it, hence the importance of holosapience.
 We need to come to rest in the body so that we can be fully present to wholeness and this is facilitated by the grounded sensitivity which forms our embodied intelligence.

 For me, Philip Shepherd’s special contribution is to provide simple and powerful ways for us to actually experience the reality of our embodied intelligence.
 One practice struck me as being especially pertinent right now.
-I’m preparing for a series of public discussions with several thinkers – including Philip – whose work I admire, so I might be forgiven for wanting to present myself well.
+I’m preparing for an online event with Philip so I might be forgiven for wanting to present myself well.
 But there’s a danger that I might slip into what Philip calls ‘presentation mode’, a carefully monitored way of speaking that’s intended to make me sound impressive!
 We’re all familiar with presentation mode as we use it a lot of the time.
 It’s driven by our anxiety about not knowing, about sounding like we’re not in control.
 Philip describes it as speaking from the sternum and suggests moving our awareness to the back of the chest instead.
 When I try this I sense a shift in how I relate to what I’m saying: It feels more open, grounded and available.

 Philip Shepherd and I have exchanged ideas a few times and he’ll be joining me for the Embodiment Conference, in October.
 Next up is Charles Eisenstein, a radical new voice – for me at least – that has an urgent freshness.